sbu-fsl/Metis/README.md

 #### Bug Finding

-We listed the file system bugs found by Metis in the Table 2.
+We listed the file system bugs found by Metis in the Table 2 of our paper.
 In `Metis/fs_bugs`, we provided reproducers for some bugs.
 We use the reproducer for the #5 JFFS2 write_begin bug as an example.
 We have explained the bug in Section 5.4 of the paper.
 For more information, please refer to the [bug patch](https://github.com/torvalds/linux/commit/23892d383bee15b64f5463bd7195615734bb2415).
-You can use the Ubuntu 20 machine with a lower kernel version to reproduce this JFFS2 write begin bug by either using our reproducer and Metis itself.
+You can use the Ubuntu 20 machine (Metis-AE1-U20 instance) with a lower kernel version (i.e., Linux 5.4.0) to reproduce this JFFS2 write begin bug by either using our reproducer and Metis itself.

+##### Reproduce the JFFS2 write_begin bug by the reproducer

-Before running any JFFS2 experiments, please make sure you installed JFFS2 and MTD utilities:
+Before running any JFFS2 experiments, please make sure you installed JFFS2 and MTD utilities by the command below.
+We already installed them on the Metis-AE1-U20 instance.

 ```bash
 sudo apt-get install mtd-utils